-The tally of the first census of the Israelites recorded in Numbers 1:45–46 suggests a total population of over 2,000,000 people.
+The first census of the Israelites recorded in Numbers 1:45–46 suggests a total population of over 2,000,000 people.
 A loss of this magnitude must have devastated the Egyptian economy.
-It is not surprising that Egyptian records would not include this event since foreign slaves were below the notice of their scribes.
-The pride of the Egyptians would have prevented them from retaining a record of such a humiliating defeat at the hands of their slaves.
+It is not surprising that Egyptian records would not include this event.
+Foreign slaves were below the notice of their scribes.
+Additionally, the pride of the Egyptians would have prevented them from retaining a record of such a humiliating defeat at the hands of their slaves.

-Yet, the loot lists from Amenhotep II’s final campaign may hint at the loss of slaves, weapons, and chariots sustained by the Egyptians during the exodus and Red Sea incident.
-They indicate that the plunder included 101,128 slaves, 1,082 chariots, and 13,500 weapons, significantly more than on any of his or his father’s previous campaigns.
+Yet, the loot lists from Amenhotep II’s final campaign may hint at this loss sustained by the Egyptians.
+The plunder included 101,128 slaves, 1,082 chariots, and 13,500 weapons.
+This is significantly more than on any of his or his father’s previous campaigns.

 Among the slaves listed on the loot list of Amenhotep II’s final campaign were 3,600 Habiru people.
 Some scholars have equated the Habiru people with the Israelites due to its similarity to the word Hebrew.
-If the Apriu mentioned on the booty lists were Israelites, then the biblical record omitted their capture.
+If the Habiru (also called Apriu) mentioned on the booty lists were Israelites, then the biblical record omitted their capture.

-Amenhotep’s final military campaign falls between the end of Exodus and the beginning of Numbers, a silent period in biblical history.
-It is possible that a band of Israelites abandoned Moses’s leadership and attempted to make their own way either to the Promised Land or back to Egypt.
+Amenhotep II’s final military campaign falls between the end of Exodus and the beginning of Numbers.
+This is a silent period in biblical history.
+It is possible a band of Israelites abandoned Moses’s leadership and attempted to make their own way either to the Promised Land or back to Egypt.
 These may have been the Apiru captured by Amenhotep II, if they were indeed Hebrews.

 The Daughter of Pharaoh

-A possible piece of evidence for Amenhotep II being the pharaoh of the exodus lies in the desecration of Hatshepsut’s image.
+A possible piece of evidence in favor of Amenhotep II lies in the desecration of Hatshepsut’s image.
 Hatshepsut was the daughter of Thutmose I, the wife of Thutmose II.
 After the death of Thutmose II, Hatshepsut appointed herself as co-regent with Thutmose III.
-Moses would have been born during the reign of Thutmose I, and the daughter of pharaoh who drew Moses out of the river may have been Hatshepsut.
+Moses would have been born during the reign of Thutmose I. In such case, the daughter of pharaoh who drew Moses out of the river may have been Hatshepsut.

 Multiple theories exist concerning Hatshepsut’s age.
-If she was born after the coronation of Thutmose I, then she would have been only three years old when Moses was born, and therefore not old enough to adopt a child.
-However, no evidence has surfaced indicating that she was born this late since her father was at least 35 years old when he became pharaoh.
-Therefore, it is quite plausible that she could have been a teenager or young adult by the time Moses was born.
-Since Hatshepsut’s sister, Akhbetneferu, died in infancy, Hatshepsut remains the only candidate for the daughter of pharaoh from the time of Moses’s infancy.
+If she was born after the coronation of Thutmose I, she would have been only three years old when Moses was born, and therefore not old enough to adopt a child.
+However, no evidence has surfaced indicating that she was born this late.
+Her father was at least 35 years old when he became pharaoh.
+Therefore, it is quite plausible that she could have been a teenager or young adult by Moses’ birth.
+Hatshepsut’s sister, Akhbetneferu, died in infancy.
+Hatshepsut therefore remains the only candidate for the daughter of pharaoh during the time of Moses’s infancy.

 At some point after the death of Hatshepsut, someone systematically defaced her images in an attempt to erase all memory of her.
 In Egyptian thought, a spirit could only live as long as that person was remembered on earth.
 An assault on her memory was an assault on her spirit in the afterlife.
 Most Egyptologists place the blame on Thutmose III, portraying him as jealous of her co-regency with him.
 Yet the defacement occurred at least 30 years after Hatshepsut’s death, a long time to wait to exact revenge.
 If he hated her enough to attempt to kill her spirit, there is no apparent reason that he would wait 30 years to do it.

 Amenhotep II is a second possible candidate for the defacer of Hatshepsut’s images.
-Some scholars have suggested that Thutmose III began the defacement campaign and Amenhotep II completed it, but they do not explain what grudge Amenhotep II would have held against Hatshepsut.
-If Amenhotep II was solely responsible for the defacement of Hatshepsut’s images, however, then a plausible reason exists.
+Some scholars have suggested that Thutmose III began the defacement campaign and Amenhotep II completed it.
+They do not explain, however, what grudge Amenhotep II would have held against Hatshepsut.
+If Amenhotep II was solely responsible for the defacement of Hatshepsut’s images, then a plausible reason exists.
 If Hatshepsut was the adoptive mother of Moses, who humiliated Amenhotep II, facilitated the death of his firstborn son, took his labor force, and destroyed his military, then Amenhotep II would have ample reason to despise her.